JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-images-resources.md

 After importing a project, a special `Res` class is generated which provides access to resources.
 To manually generate the `Res` class and all the resource accessors, build the project or re-import the project in the IDE.

-For ease of access, Compose Multiplatform also maps resources with string IDs so that you could access them by using the filename as the key:
+For ease of access, Compose Multiplatform also maps resources with string IDs so that you can access them by using the filename as the key:

 ```kotlin